 Theme for 2021 - 2022

-The program will be led by Didier Fassin, James D. Wolfensohn Professor and Wendy Brown, Class of 1936 First Chair at the University of California Berkeley, in collaboration with Alondra Nelson, Harold F. Linder Professor.
+The theme will be led by Wendy Brown, Class of 1936 First Chair at the University of California, Berkeley, and Didier Fassin, James D. Wolfensohn Professor at the Institute for Advanced Study, in collaboration with Alondra Nelson, Harold F. Linder Professor.